KiCad/kicad-source-mirror/Documentation/development/compiling.md

 There are some known issues that are specific to MSYS2.
 This section provides a list of the currently known issues when building KiCad using MSYS2.

-#### 64-bit Package of Boost 1.59 ### {#ki_msys2_64bit_boost}

-The context library of the x86_64 package of Boost version 1.59 is broken and will cause KiCad to crash.
-You must downgrade to version 1.57 by running the command:

-    pacman -U /var/cache/pacman/pkg/mingw-w64-x86_64-boost-1.57.0-4-any.pkg.tar.xz

-If the file mingw-w64-x86_64-boost-1.57.0-4-any.pkg.tar.xz is no longer in your pacman cache, you will have to download it from the [MSYS2 64-bit SourceForge repo][].
-You should also configure pacman to prevent upgrading the 64-bit Boost package by adding:

-    IgnorePkg = mingw-w64-x86_64-boost

-to your /etc/pacman.conf file.

 #### Building with Boost 1.70 ### {#ki_msys2_boost_1_70}

 There is an issue building KiCad with Boost version 1.70 due to CMake not defining the proper